GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 The literature listed below offers the real introduction to software engineering.
 Its choice is somewhat arbitrary, but many books contain references to other works.
 Only after reading it all one can approach the beginning of the understanding of system design essentials.
 Some book titles may seem misleading, but every book here (although of varying quality) is dedicated, at some degree, to important foundational concepts in software design.
-The list only barely touches more special topics of no less importance, such as software development methodologies, unit testing, or algorithm design, which should be researched separately.

 * Andrew S. Tanenbaum, Todd Austin - Structured Computer Organization
 * Andrew S. Tanenbaum, Bos Herbert - Modern Operating Systems
 * Andrew S. Tanenbaum, Nick Feamster, David J. Wetherall - Computer Networks
+* Steven S. Skiena - The Algorithm Design Manual
 * David Thomas, Andrew Hunt - The Pragmatic Programmer: Your Journey to Mastery
 * John Ousterhout - A Philosophy of Software Design
 * Robert C. Martin - Clean Architecture: A Craftsman's Guide to Software Structure and Design